TIE - Initial Submission

 - In order to follow the single-blind review process, we ask that all the authors be identifiable within the manuscript (DO include authors’ names, their biographies, affiliation, etc.).

-- If a significant portion of your manuscript was already published at a conference you must use our Post Conference Papers template (POST-CONF.zip).
+- If a significant portion of your manuscript was already published at a conference you must use our Post Conference Papers template (Word-LATEX).
 The manuscript must include the previous work in the references section.

 - TIE policy doesn't consider surveys, state of the art papers or project reports.
 Only Guest Editors of a Special Section (or submissions allowed by the Editorial Board) are invited to submit such kind of manuscript.
 Our typical papers propose new methods and demonstrate their effectiveness through experimental results in combination with simulation results.